opnfv/vswitchperf/docs/testing/developer/devguide/requirements/vswitchperf_ltd.rst

           and reporting any time intervals with packet loss.
 The `RFC2889 <https://www.rfc-editor.org/rfc/rfc2289.txt>`__
           Forwarding Rate shall be measured in each interval.
-          An interval of 60s is suggested.
+          An interval of 300s is suggested.

     -  CPU and memory utilization may also be collected as part of this test, to determine the vSwitch's performance footprint on the system.
     -  The `RFC5481 <https://www.rfc-editor.org/rfc/rfc5481.txt>`__
-       PDV form of delay variation on the traffic flow, using the 99th percentile.
+       PDV form of delay variation on the traffic flow, using the 99th percentile, may also be collected.

 ..
 3.2.2.1.7